Colloquium: The Cosmic Dipole Anomaly: The Ellis Baldwin Test

 \subsubsection{The first detection}

-With the release of the 1.4~GHz NRAO~VLA~Sky~Survey at the end of the twentieth century \citep{Condon:1998iy}, a predominantly extragalactic catalog with sky coverage and source counts sufficient to constrain the cosmic dipole finally became available.
-It was thus a relief to the cosmological community that the first such test reported agreement with the 370~$\rm{km}\,\rm{s}^{-1}$ kinematic prediction at $\sim1.5\sigma$ \citep{Blake:2002gx}, with associated commentary by \citet{2002Natur.416..132E} celebrating the result.
+With the release of the 1.4~GHz NRAO~VLA~Sky~Survey at the end of the 20th century \citep{Condon:1998iy}, a predominantly extragalactic catalog with sky coverage and source counts sufficient to constrain the cosmic dipole finally became available.
+It was thus a relief to the cosmological community that the first such test reported agreement with the 370~$\rm{km}\,\rm{s}^{-1}$ kinematic prediction from the CMB at $\sim1.5\sigma$ \citep{Blake:2002gx}, with associated commentary by \citet{2002Natur.416..132E} celebrating the result.